Jalenzzz/Random-Dog-Facts/README.md

 # Dog Facts Generator 🐶

 Fun, fascinating facts about dogs delivered right to your screen!
+View the live website from [here](https://jalenzzz.github.io/Random-Dog-Facts/)

 #### **By Jalenzzz**